Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-team-actl/README.md

 ## Cost with the program
 ### Buyback Scheme
 Sufficient reserves must be established to be able to repurchase properties for the buyback program.
-The reserves were estimated by assessing the percentage of houses considered as “very high-risk” for each region with historical data (See Appendix C).
+The reserves were estimated by assessing the percentage of houses considered as “very high-risk” for each region with historical data.
 The grand total of reserves required for all of Storslysia is Ꝕ4,090,476,539.
 Note that this is the cost of all the at-risk properties, under the assumption that everyone will accept the buyback.

 | Region 1 | Region 2 | Region 3 | Region 4 | Region 5 | Region 6 | Total |
 | --- | --- | ---- | ---- | ---- | ---- | ----- |